krakend/krakend-documentation/throttling/rate-limit.md

 - Avoid flooding your system with massive requests
 - Establish a quota of usage for your API
-- Create a simple QoS strategy for you API
+- Create a simple QoS strategy for your API

 KrakenD provides rate limiting capabilities just by adding the desired configuration in the `krakend.json` file and this feature is complementary to the [Circuit Breaker](/docs/throttling/circuit-breaker), so they can exist together.